Discover how being defensive almost ruined my relationship and learn how to manage your defensiveness.

 Where did my impulsive reaction come from?
 Why was I so determined to prove myself right?

-Digging deep, I saw I had a belief that I had left my old ways behind, and this had been challenged.
+Digging deep, I saw I believed that I had left my old ways behind.

 Was I really that insecure?
 The answer is yes.
 I was